-Deciding on the best beaches of Gran Canaria is not an easy task.
-And more when we talk about an island with about 100 beaches and natural pools.
-However, in this post we will try to select the best and always avoiding the most tourist beaches such as: Puerto Rico, Amadores, Anfi del Mar, among others.
-And, unfortunately, around these beaches the Canary Islands culture and gastronomy are hardly promoted, but the whole environment is tourist.
-Which does not mean that the beaches are well and have a wide range of services.
-Although each person should make their own choice.
+Deciding on the best beaches in Gran Canaria is not an easy task.
+And even more so when we talk about an island with nearly 100 beaches and natural pools.
+Therefore, in this article we are going to try to select the most beautiful beaches in Gran Canaria, avoiding the most touristy ones.
+Unfortunately, around the most touristic ones, the “Canariness” is barely palpable, nor can we enjoy of delicious Canarian food.
+That is to say, the whole environment is very touristy.
+This does not mean that the beaches are wonderful, have a wide range of services and are ideal for families.

 In any case, with this post we hope you discover great beaches in a local environment and as little tourist as possible, that’s why we are your local guide of Gran Canaria.
 Of course, you will have to accept the challenge of walking a little or a lot to reach the most paradisiacal beaches.